cloose/CuteMarkEd/README.md

 ##### Translations

 We use [Transifex](https://www.transifex.com/projects/p/cutemarked) for the translations.
-Currently we have translations for Chinese, Czech, German and Greek.
-We are always interested in more translations.
+Currently we have translations like Chinese, Czech, German or Greek.
+But we are always interested in more translations.

 ### LINKS